 The Neurology / Neurosurgery Service of the School of Veterinary Medicine, University of Glasgow, is one of the most on demand clinics in the Small Animal Hospital and one of the largest neurology clinics in Europe.
 We accept referral cases and provide telephone advice to veterinary surgeons throughout the UK and beyond.
-The team of the Neurology / Neurosurgery clinic include Diplomates and Residents of the European College of Veterinary Neurology (ECVN) and have a dedicated Specialist Neurology Support Nurse and Neurology Veterinary Intern.
+The team of the Neurology / Neurosurgery Service includes Diplomates and Residents of the European College of Veterinary Neurology (ECVN) and have dedicated Specialist Neurology Support Nurses.
 The service is also supported by an on-site rehabilitation and physiotherapy service.

-On-site we have access to a number of advanced diagnostic capabilities including:
+On-site we have access to a number of advanced diagnostic and therapeutic capabilities including:

 Therapeutic modalities include:

-- intracranial and spinal surgery for disorders such as vertebral malformations
+- Intracranial and spinal surgery for disorders such as hydrocephalus and vertebral malformations

 The most commonly performed surgical techniques include:

 - Ventral slot decompression

 - Dorsal laminectomy

 The management of canine and feline epilepsy can be extremely frustrating and can cause owners significant levels of anxiety.
 We endeavour to continually improve the support we offer referring vets and owners and are launching Scotland’s first dedicated seizure clinic.